Niloofar1997/Human-Detection-using-LiDAR-data-and-Yolov5-/README.md

 ## Installation and Setup Instructions

+Installation of Ouster Python SDK is necessary, as we are using LiDAR data comming from Ouster's LiDAR sensor. the installation instructions can be found [here](https://static.ouster.dev/sdk-docs/).
 To begin using the YOLOv5 model with LiDAR technology, please follow these steps:

 1. Clone the Repository Start by cloning the official YOLOv5 repository from Ultralytics.
 Open your command line interface and enter the following command: